**Annie’s Canyon Trail Update**

 Annie’s Canyon Trail

 Annie’s Canyon Trail is a popular and easy hiking trail in a small city known as Solana Beach within San Diego County.
 The trail is made up out of the San Elijo Ecological Reserve – an area worth exploring in of itself.
 However, Annie’s Canyon is the Reserve’s crown jewel.
-Annie’s Canyon is known for a short and narrow slot canyon – something that’s more of a rarity along Southern California coastal trails.
+The trail is known for a short and narrow slot canyon – something that’s more of a rarity along Southern California coastal trails.
+In recent year’s, this trail has become one of San Diego’s most popular coastal hiking trails.
+The trail also features a small set of mushroom shaped caves along the hike.
+Although, to be fair, they’re more of a mushroom shaped carving out of the hillside rather than a cave.

 Like many of Southern California’s coastal lagoons, this is an excellent area to view birds that frequent the marshlands as well as many migratory species.
 This small coastal habitat contains hundreds of plants, animals, and insects of both native and invasive species.
 Many of these are endangered.
 The San Elijo Lagoon Conservancy strives to ensure that the near one thousand acre ecological reserve making up Annie’s Canyon continues to be protect.
 Please check them out if you want more information.